 Each course has a maximum of 15 participants.
 To register, please complete the information below and make your payment at least 14 days prior to commencement of the course to secure your place.

-For PACFA Registrants, the course counts as 16 points of Category A CPD (Continuing Professional Development).
+For PACFA Registrants and Members, the course counts as 8 hours of Category A CPD (Continuing Professional Development).

-As of 1 July 2016, the course costs $238 including GST for PACFA registrants and members of PACFA Member Associations.
+The course costs $250 including GST for PACFA registrants and members of PACFA Member Associations.
 For non-members the course costs $350 including GST.

 Module 1: Mental Health and Illness

 This module will include audio-visuals, readings and online discussion that introduce participants to the ‘world’ of mental health, mental illness, deinstitutionalisation, stigma, and psychiatry – and antipsychiatry.
 The cultural construction of mental illness will be considered, together with the current push to ‘pathologise’ common reactions to stressful situations.
 Participants will be encouraged to think about their own perceptions of mental illness, as well as their attitudes and beliefs.

 In this module, participants will be introduced to approaches to undertaking mental health assessment.
 Participants will be provided with some of the more common mental health assessment tools, including the mental state examination, clinical risk assessment and suicide risk assessment.
 Case Studies will also be provided as a discussion point.